The Best Baby Cribs For 2020! A Look At The Cutest And Safest Beds

 DaVinci’s 3-in-1 convertible crib offers a vintage-inspired look that will charm any nursery.
 It has four adjustable mattress positions, nine different color options, and wheels are included for portability.
 Like other convertible cribs, the Jenny Lind converts to a toddler bed and then to a daybed so it can grow along with your child.
 Of course, it also meets ASTM international and U.S.CPSC safety standards.
-At $199.99, this model won’t break the bank, either.
-One five-star Amazon review raved, "I'm in love with three style of this crib, it has loads of vintage charm and isn't as clunky as a lot of designs (that don't cost an arm and a leg).
-I assembled this myself at 7 mo pregnant and it was pretty straight forward and easy.
-It's a solid study piece; all wood no composite.
-Plus, unlike a lot of other cribs and some of the other colors offered, this crib in green came with the toddler rail included!
-It also fits the tropical/ jungle theme of our nursery."
+At around $200, this model won’t break the bank, either.
+One five-star Amazon review raved, "We love this crib!
+It’s sturdy and has a cute vintage look.
+It’s perfect in our daughter's nursery and has served her well as a safe place to sleep."

 8) Delta Children Bentley S Convertible Crib N Changer

 You might notice the Delta Children Bentley S Convertible Crib N Changer is very similar to the first crib on my list — and you would be correct.
 However, it also comes with the bonus of an attached changing table with storage.
 For us, this was a must, as our designated nursery area wasn’t large enough for a crib and a full-sized changing table/dresser with a changing table on top.
-At $353.59, it’s not the cheapest crib option on the list, but if you take into consideration that you won’t need to buy a separate changing table/storage area, it’s worth the investment.
-Here are some specs: This model converts from a crib to a toddler bed, daybed, and full size bed with headboard and footboard.
-The daybed rail is included, however the toddler guardrail and full size bed rails are sold separately.
+At around $378, it’s not the cheapest crib option on the list, but if you take into consideration that you won’t need to buy a separate changing table/storage area, it’s worth the investment.
+Here are some specs: This model converts from a crib to a toddler bed, daybed, and full-size bed with headboard and footboard.
+The daybed rail is included, however, the toddler guardrail and full-size bed rails are sold separately.
 There are three different mattress position options.
 Finally, the changer includes two shelves, two wooden drawers, and a water-resistant changing pad with a safety strap.